webqit/webflo/README.md

 For when your application requires dynamic request handling on the client (the browser):
 + The `client` directory for client-side routing,
-+ And, optionally, the `worker` directory for Service Worker based routing!
-(As detailed just ahead.)
++ And, optionally, the `worker` directory for an all-new Service Worker based routing!
+(As detailed ahead.)

   ```shell
   my-app